Cruisin’ Through Lent:

 And while “extensive library” may sound superficially better than “casinos and dance clubs”, it’s still listed under entertainment, which is exactly the sort of books that would be expected on board of a fun, secular cruise, filled mostly with vacationers — but retreatants ought to have their own devotional reading materials with them, and not be wasting time browsing what the ship has to offer.

 But wait, there’s more entertainment — much more!
-The Ruby Princess’s site touts such features as: various bars, boutiques, a fitness center, a jogging track, a nine-hole putting course, five swimming pools, an art gallery and auctions, a video arcade, a 24-hour Internet Cafe (with wireless access) and “The Sanctuary”, a kind of decadent outdoor spa with massages, yoga (!), and the like, including even “serenity stewards [who] attend to [your] every need” (see “The Sanctuary”).
+The Ruby Princess’s site touts such features as: various bars, boutiques, a fitness center, a jogging track, a nine-hole putting course, five swimming pools, an art gallery and auctions, a video arcade, a 24-hour Internet Cafe (with wireless access) and “The Sanctuary”, a kind of decadent outdoor spa with massages, yoga (!), and the like, including even “serenity stewards [who] attend to [your] every need” (see “The Sanctuary”; beware of immodest photos!).
 (For more on the Ruby Princess, go here.)

 In other words, there are plenty of worldly distractions to go around, with a number of them providing serious occasions of sin.
 This is the very opposite of what a Roman Catholic Lenten retreat is all about!
 Can these supposedly “traditional” Novus Ordo kingpins not see this?
 In addition to the needless temptations that will be floating around 24/7, the secular vacation-cruise-ship setting will provide the “retreatants” with plenty of opportunities to waste their money—money that, especially during Lent, they should not be spending on worldly allurements.